DeluneClaire/DeluneClaire/README.md

 🫂 Communication and social ties are what I enjoy.

-🐲 UI/UX designer, marketing and social media
+🐲 UI/UX designer, WEB3 enthusiast, interested in DEV..

-🐇 I'm all in for cruelty free.

 🦋 You can reach me on: [twitter](https://twitter.com/De_luneClaire)

-🐾 Crazy dogo lover.